XCaminhante/CClasses/about.md

 Below are explained the two models of objects I'm experimenting with.

 ## Method-calling-based objects
-This object model is really simple, it requires little code.
-But it has no real encapsulation.
-Another problem is that the internal state of the object is dependent on the interface, instead of depending on the concrete class that generated it at runtime.
+This object model is really simple and requires little code.
+But it has no real encapsulation and has serious restrictions.
+A relevant problem is that the internal state of the object is dependent on the interface, instead of depending on the concrete class managing it at runtime.

-It consists of an *interface table*, one or more *concrete class tables* and an associated *state table*.
-The interface table defines the methods that the concrete classes will contain.
-The state table contains the private data of the object.
+It consists of an *interface struct*, one or more *concrete class structs* and an associated *state struct*.
+The interface struct contains the signatures of the methods the classes will have.
+The state struct contains the private data of the object.

+You invoke the methods of the classes ideally passing a pointer to the object as the first argument (that's why I created the `me` macro), to obtain the desired effect.

-This is an example of a "Stack" interface, a concrete class implementing it and its respective state table.
-The basic macros reside at `utils.h` header file.
+This is an example of a naive "Stack" interface, a concrete class implementing it and its respective state table.
+The basic macros reside at `basic_objects.h` header file.

 ```
 interface $Stack {